Stuart Forster provides an introduction to Calgary, Alberta’s biggest city.

 Calgary is more than merely a gateway to reaching Canada’s West.
 It’s a city with lots going on, so fun to spend time in, and a good base for exploring southern Alberta.

-During June 2017 I had an opportunity to spend a week in Calgary.
+In June 2017 I had an opportunity to spend a week in Calgary.
 I travelled there as part of Destination Canada’s City Bloggers Plus project, involving 15 leading UK travel bloggers.
-The bloggers were distributed in cities across the Canada.
+The bloggers were distributed in cities across Canada.

 So where is Calgary?

 Calgary is ‘out West’ in Alberta, a province that’s renowned for its prairies and for the dramatic landscapes of the eastern Canadian Rockies.

 The city’s international airport a just over nine hours of flying time west of London (the one in England, rather than London, Ontario) and a little more than four hours’ west of Toronto (the one in Ontario, rather the one in County Durham, England).

 Calgarians embrace their Western heritage, which is celebrated each summer during the Calgary Stampede.
 Rodeos, chuckwagon racing and line dancing are all elements of an event that’s dubbed ‘the greatest outdoor show on earth’.
 You’re likely to see police officers wearing broadbrimmed hats, reminiscent of sheriffs in Western movies.

 Edmonton is Alberta’s provincial capital and lies around 180 kilometres, or a three-hour drive, north of Calgary.
 Calgary, though, is the province’s most populous city, with 1.37 million inhabitants.